 - Began relationship with American Medical Association (AMA) to work toward future clarity on use of Current Procedural Terminology (CPT) Codes for massage therapy

 - 2004 – Mission statement updated to reflect focus of the association – “The mission of the American Massage Therapy Association is to serve AMTA members while advancing the art, science and practice of massage therapy.”

 - Finalized process to publicly express the views of the association on aspects of massage therapy through official position statements.

 - 2005 – Volunteer Development Program begun to match skills and time commitments of potential volunteers with work AMTA needs at national and chapter levels.

-- January 2006 – Released first summary overview of entire massage therapy industry, continued in 2007 with first state of the industry report.
+- January 2006 – Released first summary overview of entire massage therapy industry.

 - 2006 – Centralized government relations program and focused it to advocate fair and consistent licensure in all U.S. states, to eventually achieve portability of practice between states.